PronovixOutlearn/outlearn-d8coder/modules/applying.md

 ## How to Build Multi-step Forms in Drupal 8

+Single pages, single forms, single-page forms are easy, but what about a multi-step form?

 <!-- @link, "url" : "http://www.sitepoint.com/how-to-build-multi-step-forms-in-drupal-8/", "text" : "I have seen that creating a base class for a common functionality is a good idea", "title" : "How to Build Multi-step Forms in Drupal 8", "description" : "We are going to look at building a multistep form in Drupal 8.
 For brevity, the form will have only two steps in the shape of two completely separate forms.
 To persist values across these steps, we will use functionality provided by Drupal’s core for storing temporary and private data across multiple requests" -->

 ## Changing forms by `hook_form_alter()`